South Bank Ramblers

-Check whether there is anyone who has not yet joined Ramblers, and ask if there is anyone who has found out about the walk through Meetup.
+Check whether there is anyone who has not yet joined Ramblers.
 Explain that non-members are welcome to try out one or two walks, but will then be expected to join.

-Count the participants and remind them to let you or the backmarker know if they have a problem or need to leave the walk.
+Count the participants and remind them to let you or the backmarker (or middle marker) know if they have a problem or need to leave the walk.
 Get the back marker to do a second count.

 If lunch is at a pub or café, find out how many are planning to have lunch, and phone the pub or café to confirm numbers, do any necessary pre-ordering, etc.